-The Deuter earned an 8 of 10 for parent comfort.
+The Deuter offers many functional features for parent comfort.

-This pack has a padded back pad with spaces for air flow and a contoured design that improves overall comfort.
-The pack sits close to the wearer with a tight cockpit that positions baby's weight closer to the wearer.
-The shoulder straps are well padded with more structure that helps distribute baby's weight.
+This pack has a padded back pad with spaces for airflow and a contoured design that improves overall comfort.
+The pack sits close to the wearer with a tight cockpit that positions the baby's weight closer to the wearer.
+The shoulder straps are well padded with more structure that helps distribute the baby's weight.

 The torso adjustment works well with a range of 5.5 inches.
 The strap is located under the lumbar support pad making it harder to access, but the greater range helps the pack fit better.

 The waistband of the Deuter is firm, comfortable, and well padded.
 The buckle opens one-handed, and the straps move smoothly in a forward motion that operates while wearing the pack.

 The Deuter offers superior child comfort with a design and features with baby in mind.

 This pack has a snug cockpit with a firm seat that doesn't fold under the baby's weight.
 The passenger doesn't flop around like some of the lower scoring options we tested giving little ones a secure overall feeling.